Vitality review – is it the best health and life insurance?

 So far none of this is unique to Vitality, as I said at its core it works the same as other life insurance policies.
 You can choose to set up a Vitality life insurance policy on a single life basis, joint life first death (i.e pays out and ceases when the first person dies) or joint life second death (it only pays out when both lives assured are dead).
 Again, all very standard.

 Where the policy becomes truly revolutionary and life-changing (a strange thing to say about a financial product but I explain why it was for me later) is if you chose to include the Wellness Optimiser programme.
 One of the criticisms I have of Vitality is the unnecessary use of jargon.
 Because the premiums on life insurance policies are typically much lower than on health insurance policies Vitality don't give life insurance policyholders automatic access to the Vitality reward scheme unless they pay a small fee once the monthly premium is of sufficient size.
 If your monthly Vitality life insurance premium is at least £38 per month you are eligible to sign up to the reward scheme which they label as 'Wellness Optimiser' for life insurance customers.
 A terrible name for a brilliant perk which lets you earn Vitality points by exercising, walking, going to the gym, eating healthily or even going to the dentist.
 Points can be earned and enjoyed by everyone named on a Vitality policy.
 The more points you earn (which is far easier than it sounds) the more perks you get, including a discounted or even free Apple watch.
-You can even get annual cashback rewards and spa breaks.
+You can even get annual cashback rewards, spa breaks and free Amazon Prime.
 I elaborate fully on how the reward system really works and how to get the best out of it in the next section.
 But perhaps the most important aspect is that by earning points you can also reduce your policy premiums by as much as 40%.
 However, even without a potential premium discount as a result of Vitality points Vitality life insurance is still competitively priced against other life insurance products.

 One other key difference with the Vitality life insurance plan is the ability to add Serious Illness Cover if you wish.
 The terminology may be unfamiliar to most consumers but Vitality is trying to innovate the Critical Illness insurance market.
 Ordinary Critical Illness insurance (which is most often bolted onto a life insurance plan) pays out if you are diagnosed with one of a number of named critical illnesses, such as bowel cancer.
 Critical Illness is often expensive and some industry experts have levelled criticisms over the limited number of conditions these policies actually cover.
 Vitality Life has introduced Serious Illness Cover which works in a similar way to Critical Illness cover but the level of payout is based upon the severity of the condition diagnosed.
 This means that the policy can cover a far wider range of 'critical illnesses'.
 For example, a typical Critical Illness policy will cover around 40 conditions whereas Vitality's Serious Illness Cover will cover up to 174 illnesses!
 If you opt to add Serious Illness cover to your policy (as I did) you can tailor the level it to suit your budget as it doesn't have to be at the same level as the life insurance cover on your policy.
 Some Serious Illness Cover is better than none.
 I personally think it is a nice innovation which again allows greater flexibility for customers.